jsa4000/Getting-Started-GitHub/README.md

 	"git log" this will print all the commits done in the current branch.
 Basically this is the historical of your repository.
 		>> You need to know that every change and commit have different hash or "Id".
 Including the command --amend is going to give you different hash.
 		>> In case you don't want to change the commit (overwrite), you need to use the "--amend" parameter in the commit command.
+		>> use "git log --stat" to get more detailed view of the changes made.
 	"git reflog" this will print all the commits and actions done in the current bracnh.
 This will include all the actions, including, rest, revert, amend, etc..
 		>> This command is used to recover some branches that you deleted by mistake.
 		>> This log are deleted monthly by Git for maintenance task.